avocado-framework/avocado-virt/docs/source/GetStartedGuide.rst

     NOT FOUND : 0
     TIME      : 13.59 s

-With this info, you have all the tools available to start developing virt tests right in.
-We'll cover the available test API in later sessions.
+With this info, we are covering the basics.
+We'll cover setup details and the available test API in later sessions.